-The first quarter of the International Fuel Tax Agreement (IFTA) reporting period is due on April 30th 2019 and whether you’re starting out in the industry or have been around for a while, taxes and the ensuing paperwork, especially for businesses, can be grueling.
-So let’s have a quick rundown on IFTA and what to prepare for your fuel tax reports for 2019.
+The first quarter of the International Fuel Tax Agreement (IFTA) reporting period is in April and whether you’re starting out in the industry or have been around for a while, taxes and the ensuing paperwork, especially for businesses, can be grueling.
+So let’s have a quick rundown on IFTA and what to prepare for your fuel tax reports.

 Got an IFTA question?
 Ask it here.